imgeorgiev/imgeorgiev.github.io/_posts/2025-01-31-why-bc-not-rl.md

 - how it solves sequentially convex tasks
 - BC still has it's limitations: OOD is still an issue.
 It theoretically can't get the optimal policy.
 But it's darn simple -->

 If you’ve been around robotics, you’ve likely encountered the new cool kid on the block—**Behavior Cloning (BC)**.
-Influential work like Diffusion Policy [4], OpenVLA [5], and $\pi_0$ [6] has achieved impressive manipulation tasks—such as folding T-shirts or picking up grapes from a plastic box with a spoon—directly from image observations.
+While BC isn't entirely new ([see this 1989 paper](https://www.ri.cmu.edu/pub_files/pub3/pomerleau_dean_1991_1/pomerleau_dean_1991_1.pdf)), recent influential work like Diffusion Policy [4], OpenVLA [5], and $\pi_0$ [6] has achieved impressive manipulation tasks—such as folding T-shirts or picking up grapes from a plastic box with a spoon—directly from image observations.
 Meanwhile, RL still struggles with tasks like stacking cubes even when given privileged state information.

 <div class="embed-responsive embed-responsive-4by3">
   <video class="embed-responsive-item" controls>